What is the Double Bounce Rule in Pickleball

 Can you bounce the ball before serving in pickleball?

 You can bounce the ball before serving in pickleball.
-You can even shake the ball as many times as you want before hitting the serve.
+You can shake the ball twice as you want before hitting the serve.
 The serve has to be switched within 10 seconds of the score being called.

 Can you let the ball bounce twice in pickleball?